jsalignon/cactus/docs/2_Install/Containers.md

 [](END_OF_MENU)

-Almost all packages have been downloaded from the [Galaxy singularity repository](https://depot.galaxyproject.org/singularity/) (excepting those with a "/" in their id in the table below).
+Almost all packages (excepting those with a "/" in their id in the table below) used by Cactus are [Biocontainers](https://biocontainers-edu.readthedocs.io/en/latest/introduction.html).
+Biocontainer packages have the advantage to be available on conda and Mamba virtual environments, Singularity and Docker containers.
+As much as possible, single tools Biocontainers were used for easier maintenance.
+However, in some cases multiple-tools are needed (e.g. analysis in R) in which cases "mulled containers" via [BioContainers' multi-package-containers tool](https://github.com/BioContainers/multi-package-containers).
+The download of all tools happens automatically the first time Cactus is run.
+Singularity images are hosted on the [Galaxy singularity repository](https://depot.galaxyproject.org/singularity/).

-The largest containers are so-called "mulled containers".
-These are [Biocontainers](https://biocontainers-edu.readthedocs.io/en/latest/introduction.html) created via the [multi-package-containers tool](https://github.com/BioContainers/multi-package-containers).
-These are useful in processes were multiple tools are required.
+Below are more details regarding the use of Singularity containers.

-Downloading all containers uses 4 Gb of disk space in total.
-The download of all containers happens automatically the first time Cactus is run.
+Downloading all singularity containers uses 4 Gb of disk space in total.
 The parameter *singularity_containers_path* set in the *./.cactus.config* file should be set to indicate in which directory the containers should be downlaoded.

-Here is the detail of the containers used and their size:
+Here is the detail of the Singularity containers used and their size:

 |          name          |  size|id                                                                                            |